ckfinder/ckfinder-plugin-imagewatermark-php/README.md

 ];
 ```

 The `position` option takes two arguments corresponding to image borders.

-Possible `position` keys values:
+Possible `position` key values are: `top`, `right`, `bottom`, `left`.

-`top`, `right`, `bottom`, `left`.
-Suboptions `top`-`bottom` and `left`-`right` are mutually exclusive, and can't
+Suboptions `top`-`bottom` and `left`-`right` are mutually exclusive, and cannot be used together.

-be used together.
-Each position suboption can take as value an integer - a distance to chosen border measured in
+Each position suboption can take an integer as a value.
+This integer denotes the distance to the selected border measured in
-pixels, or string 'center' to make watermark centered between current and opposite border.
+pixels.
+Alternatively, you can use the `'center'` string to make the watermark centered between the current and the opposite border.

-A few examples of watermark (▣) position for used `position` option:
+Here are a few examples of the watermark (▣) position for the following `position` options used:

 ```php
 $config['ImageWatermark'] = [               ┌────────────────┐